Start My Answer

 • Make sure to file your Answer to the Complaint on time.

-• In your Answer, make sure to raise affirmative defenses like the statute of limitations and demand that the debt collection company provide proof of the specific amount owed.
+• In your Answer, raise affirmative defenses like the statute of limitations and ask for proof of the specific amount owed.

 >>Read the FastCompany article: Debt Lawsuits Are Complicated: This Website Makes Them Simpler To Navigate